Andreas Papandreou: Rapprochement with Turkey

-Heart Surgery, Liani, and crowd size
+Heart surgery, Liani, and crowd size

 In August 1988, Papandreou underwent major heart surgery in London, but he refused to relinquish his power.
 The operation and recovery lasted three months, leaving the Greek state and party without a leader.
 It was revealed that his wife did not accompany him.
-Instead,Dimitra Liani, an Olympic Airways steward aged 33 that he met in 1986, was his companion in the months before the surgery.
+Instead, Dimitra Liani, a 33-year-old Olympic Airways steward he met in 1986, was his companion in the months before the surgery.
 Papandreou divorced his wife one month before the June 1989 elections and married Liani soon after.
 Liani became an influential 'gatekeeper' for Papandreou's favor and was involved in appointments in the Prime Minister's Office.
-The sudden elevation of Liani had negative effects on the government operations and caused discontent within PASOK, in which his sons had key positions.
+The sudden elevation of Liani had negative effects on government operations and caused discontent within PASOK, in which his sons had key positions.

 His return from London on 22 October sparked a series of controversies.
 No family member greeted Papandreou upon his return.
 Three days later, there was a sudden strike from the Greek Radio and Television Corporation (ERT) employees, alleging that PASOK gave prepared texts to ERT's employees to read as live reports at the scene of Papandreou's arrival.
-The government spokesman publicly declared the strike illegal and criticized the ERT's union for portraying Papandreou's arrival differently (crowd size and enthusiasm) from Karamanlis's return after the fall of the junta.
+The government spokesman publicly declared the strike illegal and criticized the ERT's union for failing to portray Papandreou's arrival similarly (crowd size and enthusiasm) to Karamanlis's return after the fall of the junta.

 Koskotas scandal

 During Papandreou's second term as Greek Prime Minister, widespread corruption scandals involving PASOK were revealed, including the Bank of Crete scandal involving George Koskotas, who embezzled large sums to build a media empire that supported PASOK.
 Investigations revealed serious government misconduct, including blocked audits, profiteering from illegal arms sales, and inflated military purchases with unofficial commissions to PASOK officials.

 In 1989, Time magazine published claims by Koskotas alleging that Papandreou directed over $200 million in state funds to Koskotas's bank and received $600,000 in a Pampers box.
 Papandreou denied the allegations, blamed U.S. interference, and sued the magazine.
 Six ministers resigned, and Papandreou barely survived two no-confidence votes.
-He passed a controversial emergency legislation to shield himself from prosecution.
+He passed controversial emergency legislation to shield himself from prosecution.
 On 26 September 1989, tensions escalated when Pavlos Bakoyannis, a key figure in efforts to indict Papandreou, was assassinated by the terrorist group 17 November, just before a parliamentary debate on indictments.
 On 28 September 1989, Papandreou and four ministers were indicted by the Parliament, and he publicly denounced his accusers.

 Koskotas was extradited to Greece in 1991 for trial, and Papandreou's trial began in Athens on 11 March 1991.
 As a former prime minister, he exercised his constitutional right not to attend the trial and proclaimed it a witch-hunt.
 In January 1992, the Parliament-appointed tribunal of 13 judges of Supreme Special Court acquitted Papandreou of instigating the loss of funds of state companies with a 7–6 vote, and a bribery charge of receiving the proceeds of a crime with a vote of 10–3.